FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Krebs, Krebbs, Kraebs, Krebbes, Krebz, Crebs, Crebbs, Krevet (medieval form), Crebis, Krebis, Kraew, Krew and many more.

-Another 257 words (18 lines of text) are included under the topic Early Krepps Notables in all our PDF Extended History products.
+Another 88 words (6 lines of text) are included under the topic Early Krepps Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: